-Request for past 36 months of all discipline involving 3 agency regulations cited by agency in present case not relevant where appellant argued CSB reduced penalty in other cases where similar violations resulted in varying levels of discipline, but in those decisions, there was no deceptive conduct or intent to punish, and they were based on comparison of highly similar scenarios after full hearing on the merits.
+Request for past thirty six months of all discipline involving three agency regulations cited by agency in present case not relevant where appellant argued CSB reduced penalty in other cases where similar violations resulted in varying levels of discipline, but in those decisions, there was no deceptive conduct or intent to punish, and they were based on comparison of highly similar scenarios after full hearing on the merits.
 In re Roybal, CSA 44-16 (Order 8/3/16).

 Even if appellant had raised discrimination claim, he would be required to show all relevant employment circumstances, including work history, make him similarly situated to comparable employees.
 In re Roybal, CSA 44-16 (Order 8/3/16).